mathworks-ref-arch/matlab-production-server-on-azure/releases/R2020b-test/README.md

 Before starting, you need the following:

 -   A MATLAB® Production Server™ license.
 For more information, see [Configure MATLAB Production Server Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-production-server-on-the-cloud.html).
 In order to configure the license in the Cloud, you will need the MAC address of the license server on the Cloud.
-If you deploy the Network License Manager for MATLAB with MATLAB Production Server, you can get the license server MAC address only after deploying the solution to the Cloud.
+If you deploy the Network License Manager for MATLAB with MATLAB Production Server, you can get the license server MAC address only after deploying the solution to the cloud.
 For more information, see [Upload the License File](#step-3-upload-the-license-file).
 -   A Microsoft Azure™ account.

 # Costs